Carter-Debug/gobuster/README.md

 - Mark links with `rel="sponsored nofollow"`.

 3) Digital Products
-- Create Stripe Payment Links (or LemonSqueezy/Gumroad) and replace the placeholders on `products/index.html`.
+- Create Keyzen Payment Links (or LemonSqueezy/Gumroad) and replace the placeholders on `products/index.html`.

 4) Newsletter
 - Paste your Mailchimp/Buttondown/Substack embed form in the Newsletter section of `index.html`.